In today’s dynamic times, it’s more important than ever to share knowledge and experience and support each other.

 We believe that the success of individual product companies is a direct consequence of the close collaboration, mutual trust, and support in the entire tech ecosystem in Bulgaria.

-To support our community, BICA Services offers regular open office hours with free consultations for Campus X members (available every Tuesday and Thursday).
+To support our community, Bica offers regular open office hours with free consultations for Campus X members (available every Tuesday and Thursday).

 Want to join Campus X’s thriving ecosystem?
 Learn more and try us for free.